itskundan-01/itskundan-01/README.md

 ## This will be updated soon, Stay Tuned

-This page will be updated, it is taking time because
+This page will be updated, it is taking time because there is no new file which I have right now to push